 as part of the Sunderland Libraries' Literature Festival that happens each year in October.

 Partnered with Sunderland City Council and supported by Waterstones Sunderland in The Bridges.

 Meet the Judges

-In my work with Sunderland Culture I am always hugely impressed by how imaginative and creative the young people of this city are.
+I have been writing since I was old enough to pick up a pencil and I especially love a quirky or unexpected ending.
+I am always hugely impressed by how imaginative and creative the young people of this city are.
 The best stories for me are ones that have a twist or take the reader by surprise.
 I am looking forward to reading stories that make me smile or send shivers down my spine!

 Dr Sarah Dobbs

 Senior Lecturer in Creative Writing